Overview

 - Accommodation: conveniently located, locally-owned hotel/B&B in Mexico City

-- Meals Included: breakfast (Local Food Experience); lunch
+- Meals Included: breakfast; lunch

 - Food Included: guided visit to the Museum of Chocolate in Mexico City